Lorsten/sassWebsite/README.md

 * gulpe-rename is used for renaming the sass files to style .scss

 ### System
+First run npm install in the project directory to install.
 To start the system, simply type gulp in the console while in the projects directory

 #### Taskes used in the program